Iremoma/DEB_IndividualVariability-Palmer-et-al.2024/README.md

 This repository contains all the code related to the manuscript entitled **Assessing between-individual variability in bioenergetics modelling: opportunities, challenges, and potential applications**, by Miquel Palmer, Irene Moro-Martinez, Joaquim Tomas-Ferrer, Amalia Grau, Maria Dolores Lopez-Belluga, Marine Herlin, Orestis Stavrakidis-Zachoua and Andrea Campos-Candela.

-The work presented here may be a first step towards gaining greater representation of the between-individual variability in Dynamic Energy Budget (**DEB**) models.
+The work presented here is a contribution towards gaining greater representation of the between-individual variability in Dynamic Energy Budget (**DEB**) models.
 [More about DEB theory [here](https://debportal.debtheory.org/docs/)].
 We present our analytical strategy based on Bayesian inference and hierarchical models for inferring variability in DEB parameters from data across individuals (also known as between-individual or inter-individual variabilit; **IIV**).
 The analytical strategy is developed in **STAN**, which is establishing itself as a general-purpose statistical software suitable for the process of fitting complex mechanistic and dynamic models.
 [More about STAN [here](https://mc-stan.org/)].

 This repository is licensed under a xxxxx.